American Sign Language: "regular" / righteous / appropriate

 The right hand (or dominant hand) moves.
 The left hand doesn't move.

-The right hand travels in one and a half circles, striking the left hand twice and ending the movement shortly after the second strike.
+The dominant hand travels in one and a half circles, striking the non-dominant hand twice and ending the movement shortly after the second strike.

 Sample sentence: Do you eat a lot or regular, which?